Long-time reverse transportation inequalities for non-globally-dissipative Langevin dynamics: Construction of coupling and Lyapunov function

 Throughout this paper, we make the following assumptions for the potential function $U$, which is much weaker than the strong convexity required in many related results.
 Also note that we do not need a global Lipschitz assumption, instead we assume the weaker one-sided Lipschitz condition as below.

-\begin{assumption} There exists $R>0$ and $M \geq m >0$ such that for all $x$, $y \in \mathbb{R}^d$,
+\begin{assumption} There exists $R>0$ and $L \geq m >0$ such that for all $x$, $y \in \mathbb{R}^d$,

-\end{assumption} It is clear that a sufficient condition for Assumption \ref{ass:farfield} is: $U \in C^2$ and is strongly convex outside a compact set.
+\end{assumption} A sufficient condition for Assumption \ref{ass:farfield} is that $U \in C^2$ and is strongly convex outside a compact set.
 An example satisfying Assumption \ref{ass:farfield} is $U(x) = |x|^4 - |x|^2$, which is often referred to as double well potential, and classical theories for log-concave sampling cannot be applied to it.